Shipcast

 Forecast delivery dates with confidence.
 Make promises you can keep.

-ShipCast is a self-hosted forecasting and analytics service that brings Monte Carlo simulations to your delivery pipeline.
+Shipcast is a self-hosted forecasting and analytics service that brings Monte Carlo simulations to your delivery pipeline.
 Stop guessing when work will be done.
 Start showing stakeholders probabilistic forecasts backed by your team’s actual performance data.

-Why ShipCast?
+Why Shipcast?

 Data-Driven Forecasts - Generate delivery predictions using Monte Carlo simulations based on your team’s historical throughput.
 Know the probability of hitting any given date.